JeffersonLab/jiriaf-fireworks/readme.md

 - `site`: This is the site name.
 - `account`: This is the account number used for allocation at NERSC.
 - `qos`: This is the queue of service.
 Refer to compute sites for more details.

+- `ssh_remote`: This is the remote machine to establish SSH connections. (see prerequisites)
+- `ssh_remote_proxy`: This is the remote proxy machine to establish SSH connections. (see prerequisites)
+- `ssh_key`: This is the SSH key used to establish SSH connections. (see prerequisites)

 - `custom_metrics_ports`: This is the port used for custom metrics.
 It can be multiple ports separated by space.
 For example, `8080 8081`.

 The script also creates a directory at `$HOME/jrm-launch/logs` to store logs.
 The path to this directory is saved in the `logs` environment variable.